MIbnEKhalid/PortalAndroidApp/readme.md

 # Portal MBK Tech Studio App
 A simple Android app that displays the WebView of [portal.mbktechstudio.com](https://portal.mbktechstudio.com).
 This is an Android Studio project.

+## Bug
+### Known Issue

+When the page loads successfully after a network error, the debug message and reload button do not disappear.

 ## Overview

 The app acts as a wrapper around your website.
 It loads your site in a WebView while providing:
 - A smooth user experience with a green loader indicating page loading progress.
 - Version control using a REST API.
 The API checks if the current app version is up-to-date; if not, the user is prompted to update.
 - Portal availability check through the same API.
 If the portal is down, the user is notified and redirected to the main website ([mbktechstudio.com](https://mbktechstudio.com)).
+- Navigation control using the mobile back button to load the previous web page.

 ## Features